espocrm/documentation/docs/administration/portal.md

 Portal roles are similar to regular roles in EspoCRM but with a few distinctions.

-* not-set ‒ Denies an access.
+* not-set ‒ Denies access.
 * own ‒ Records created by the user.
-E.g. portal user cased some case and this case is owned by this user.
+E.g. a portal user created some case and this case is owned by this user.
 * account ‒ Records related to the account the portal user is related to.
 Relation (link) should be named `account` or `accounts`.
 * contact ‒ Records related to the contact the portal user is related to.
 Relation (link) should be named `contact` or `contacts`.